Dissipative Genesis of the Inflationary Universe: Probability of inflation

 Still, we cannot conclude that such nontrivial dynamics are the most probable outcome in our model setup once we introduce the observed small positive cosmological constant $\Lambda$~\cite{Planck:2018vyg, Brout:2022vxf}.
 In the no-boundary proposal, nucleation of a universe at the global minimum $V(\phi(0))=\Lambda$ is exponentially more probable.
-If such a low-energy universe is directly created from nothing, it would be an empty universe without galaxies and observers.
+If such a low-energy universe were created directly from nothing, it would be an empty universe with no galaxies and no observers.
 Given the present Universe with galaxies and our existence, we may focus on the universes undergoing long-lasting inflation, which corresponds to thinking about the conditional probability.
 Combining our solutions with this anthropic argument implies that the past of our inflationary Universe in the no-boundary proposal is most probably the quasi-cyclic period.